zaphosting/docs/docs/fivem-server-customisation.md

 #### Gametype

 Setting the gametype parameter changes what is displayed on your server's server list page.
 This does **not** change the gamemode on the server itself.
 You can change the gametype through your gameserver's webinterface, or by setting a tag:

 ```
 sets gametype "Freeroam"
 ```

 #### Language

 Finally, you can change the language of your server which is displayed on your server's server list page.
-We have a dedicated page for setting localisation which you can view here: [https://zap-hosting.com/guides/docs/fivem-locale].
+We have a [guide](fivem-locale.md) for setting localisation.
 This can be done through your gameserver's webinterface, or by setting a tag:

 ```
 sets locale "en-GB"
 ```